-Pinto scored his first goal of the season as the Ottawa Senators defeated the Montreal Canadiens for the second time in six days with a 4-1 win on Tuesday night.
+MONTREAL – Shane Pinto scored his first goal of the season as the Ottawa Senators defeated the Montreal Canadiens for the second time in six days with a 4-1 win on Tuesday night at Bell Centre.

-The 23-year-old showed little rust in just his second game since serving a 41-game suspension for “activities related to sports wagering and signing a one-year, US$775,000 contract with the Senators.
+The 23-year-old Pinto was playing in just his second game since serving a 41-game suspension for activities related to sports wagering and signing a one-year, US$775,000 contract with the Senators.

-Sanderson and Ridly Greig also scored while Mathieu Joseph added an empty-net goal for Ottawa (18-24-1), which won its fourth game in six outings.
+Ridly Greig and Jake Sanderson also scored while Mathieu Joseph added an empty-net goal for Ottawa (18-24-1), which won its fourth game in six outings.
 Joonas Korpisalo made 25 saves.

 The Senators extended their win streak over the Canadiens to eight games, dating back to April 5, 2022.

 Johnathan Kovacevic, back in the lineup after three games as a healthy scratch, scored the lone goal for Montreal (19-21-7) and Jake Allen stopped 24 shots.

 The Canadiens lost their third game in a row after a 9-4 defeat to the Boston Bruins on Saturday and a 6-2 loss in Ottawa on Thursday.

 Montreal went 0-for-5 on the power play – and allowed a short-handed goal – against an Ottawa penalty kill that ranked 31st in the NHL (72.7 per cent) entering the game.
 The Senators were also 0-for-5 with the man-advantage.

 An unmarked Greig buried a rebound off a short-handed faceoff in Montreal’s zone to open the scoring at 7:45 of the first period.